jeremyleung521/LPATH/docs/api.rst

 The ``discretize`` step allows you to assign MD trajectories (or WE simulations) into discrete states.

 .. argparse::
-   :module: mphat.argparser
+   :module: lpath.argparser
    :func: add_discretize_args
-   :prog: mphat discretize
+   :prog: lpath discretize

-.. automodule:: mphat.discretize
+.. automodule:: lpath.discretize
     :members: